ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Toxilord/1st Level/Poison Dart.md

 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *You extend your wrist and flick your hand down causing a small poison soaked dart to fire from the center of your wrist.
+The dart applies poison buildup and deals minor poison damage.*
-	- You shoot a small poison dart at a creature of your choice.
-Make a roll to hit, adding your psycasting ability modifier.
+	- Make a ranged attack roll against the target creature, adding your psycasting ability modifier to the result.
-		- On a hit, the dart deals 1d4 poison damage and applies 2 levels of [[Poison Buildup]] to the creature.
+		- On a hit, the dart minor poison damage and applies [[Poison Buildup]].
 - **Stats**:
 	- 1d4 Poison Damage from Dart.
 	- 2 Levels of [[Poison Buildup]] Applied. (+2 Levels)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 28 psyfocus spent above the normal cost for this psycast, an additional 2 levels of [[Poison Buildup]] is applied.
+For every 18 psyfocus spent above the normal cost for this psycast, an additional 2 levels of [[Poison Buildup]] is applied.